TheCedarPrince/thecedarprince.github.io/notes/05102023043333-perfect-abundant-deficit.md

 end
 ```

-With this function defined, now, I am going to calculate some abundant and deficient numbers (since perfect numbers are hard to calculate, I am going to look up a few to explore).
+With this function defined, now, I am going to calculate some deficient and deficient numbers (since perfect numbers are hard to calculate, I am going to look up a few to explore).
 To do that, we will use the following snippet to find $1000$ abundant and deficient numbers:

 ```julia
 i = 1